Polar harmonic Maa{\ss} forms and holomorphic projection: Preliminaries

 \subsection{Holomorphic projection}

 We introduce the holomorphic projection operator.
 Its origin lies in the search for an operator which preserves the (regularized) Petersson inner product.
 Although this can be derived implicitly from the Riesz representation theorem, an explicit description comes in handy quite often.
-There are two explicit variants of a definition which correspond to the study of the classical and regularized Petersson inner product respectively.